 As you head toward Pienza, again you'll find another photo-opportunity: the Cappella Vitaleta is the small tiny chapel you likely have seen in many photos of Tuscany.
 It will be on your right as you drive from San Quirico to Pienza.

-⇒ Side Detour: Bagno Vignoni
+⇒ Side Detour: Bagno Vignoni & its Hot Springs

 Across from Bagni Vignoni is a stunning castle of Rocca d'Orcia.
-After your dip in the hot spring waters, you could take a small side trip to Castiglione d'Orcia to see the fortress up close, even if it is private property and you can't visit in.
+After your dip in the hot spring waters, you could take a small side trip to Castiglione d'Orcia to see the fortress up close, even if it is private property and you can't visit inside.